 Successful Elliott Wave analysis is always the result of a thoughtful and deliberate process.
-Automatic wave counts are but one part of a comprehensive approach to practising Elliott Wave analysis successfully.
+Automatic wave counts are only one part of a comprehensive approach to practicing Elliott Wave analysis successfully and reliably.

-Rather than repeatedly recalculate the same wave count, once you’ve already got a wave count, the typical practice is to simply continue to evolve the wave count forward in line with evolving price action.
+Rather than repeatedly recalculate the same wave count, once you’ve already got a wave count that you’ve developed confidence in, the typical practice is to simply continue to evolve the wave count forward in line with evolving price action.

 WaveBasis offers several tools to help facilitate sound and effective analysis workflows when tracking and updating a count over time.
 More specifically, it’s recommended that you use the Count Subwaves feature to periodically update only the lower degree section(s) at the end of a count that develops with live market action.
 This allows you to keep consistency with the larger wave count context and avoid confusion.

 Then, once you’ve counted the subwaves toward the end of the count, you can use the Re-run count feature to update it as needed.
-Additionally, when you use the Count Subwaves feature at the end of a count, you can use the Alternate Wave Counts gadget to evaluate subwaves and their validity within your wave count.
+Additionally, when you use the Count Subwaves feature at the end of a count, you can use the Alternate Wave Counts gadget to evaluate subwaves and projection possibilities.
 As a result, the Alternate Wave Counts gadget can dramatically improve your probability of identifying the correct count.
 Thus, a workflow that uses a combination of these tools is highly effective for evolving a wave count over time and deriving reliable forecasts.

 If you prefer to inspect subwaves or smaller timeframes of a particular count in a separate chart, the Drilldown feature may be just right for you.